 What is Achromatopsia?

 Achromatopsia is a rare autosomal recessive inherited retinal disorder that affects 1 in 30,000 individuals.
-Achromatopsia also causes individuals to be light sensitive, have reduced vision and uncontrolled eye movements.
+Other symptoms include light sensitivity, reduced vision, and uncontrolled eye movements.

 - Achromatopsia is a disorder of the cones that make up the retina, which sends visual signals from the eye to the brain.